R-MR-Adao/RepositoryList/README.md

 <img src="https://user-images.githubusercontent.com/111191306/184611508-4ac38e85-7886-4444-805b-324178eeb083.gif">
 </p>

 This public repository was created as a sharable list of my repositories, here added as clickable submodules.
-Due to Intellectual Property issues, I cannot publicly share some of those repositoies, so I kindly ask you to contact me if you would like to access any of the private ones:
+Due to Intellectual Property issues, I cannot publicly share some of those repositories, so I kindly ask you to contact me if you would like to access any of the private ones:

 LindeIn: https://www.linkedin.com/in/rmradao/

-Below you can find an overview of each repository, built from public data (either my papers or my [Ph.D. disseration](http://hdl.handle.net/11093/3437)).
+Below you can find an overview of each repository, built from public data (either my papers or my [Ph.D. dissertation](http://hdl.handle.net/11093/3437)).

 ## Table of Contents
 - [NanoPhotonicsToolbox](#nanophotonicstoolbox)